KazKamil2000/AngularCryptoApp/README.md

 ## Overview

 This is my crypto widget app created with Angular, TypeScript, Scss and Bootstrap.
+All the data is being pulled from an API

 ### Screenshot